 Ministerial Direction Aim of the Direction Consistency and Implications 1.1 Implementation of Regional Plans To give legal effect to the vision, land use strategy, goals, directions and actions contained in Regional Plans Consistent As outlined in Section B above, the planning proposal is consistent with the South East and Tablelands Regional Plan.
-1.3 Approval and To ensure that Consistent Referral Requirements Referral LEP provisions Requirements encourage the efficient and appropriate assessment of development.
+1.3 Approval and To ensure that Consistent Referral Requirements LEP provisions encourage the efficient and appropriate assessment of development.
 The planning proposal does not contain provisions requiring concurrences, consultations or referrals and does not identify designated development.
-1.4 Site Specific 1.4 Site Specific To discourage Provisions unnecessarily restrictive site specific planning controls Consistent Provisions The planning proposal seeks to apply a zone and development standards that are already contained in the LEP.
+1.4 Site Specific To discourage Consistent Provisions rovisions unnecessarily restrictive site specific planning controls The planning proposal seeks to apply a zone and development standards that are already contained in the LEP.
 3.1 Conservation To protect and Partially inconsistent, but of minor significance.
 Zones conserve environmentally sensitive areas.
 The site is currently zoned C2, however; most of the land (70%) is a grassed clearing.
 The remaining portion of land is vegetated to the northern boundary and identified as endangered ecological communities (EEC).
 The proposal seeks to rezone the cleared land as R2 - Low Density Residential and retain the vegetated areas as C2 - Environmental Conservation.
 This will ensure that the land identified as EEC is protected and

 Ministerial Direction Aim of the Direction Consistency and Implications any inconsistency with the Ministerial Direction is considered justified on the grounds that it is minor in nature.
 4.2 Coastal To protect and Consistent.
 Management manage coastal areas of NSW.
 The proposal is consistent with SEPP (Resilience and Hazards) 2021 and the relevant coastal management areas, as described previously in the report.
 While the proposal will enable increased development, it not located within a coastal vulnerability area or within a coastal wetland or littoral rainforest.
+4.4 Remediation of To reduce the risk Consistent Contaminated Land of harm to human health and the environment by ensuring that contamination and remediation are considered by planning proposal authorities.
+The subject land has no known history other than as open space and vegetated land.
+It is therefore not considered to be contaminated land.
+No further assessment of potential contamination is considered warranted.
 5.1 Integrating Land To ensure that Consistent Use and Transport development improves access to housing, jobs and services, reduce dependence on cars and travel demand, supports public transport and efficient freight movements.
 The proposal facilitates infill housing opportunities in an existing residential area that is well serviced.
-5.2 Reserving Land To facilitate the Consistent for Public Purposes provision of public services and facilities and the removal of reservations of land for public purposes where the land is no longer required for acquisition.
-In accordance with 5.2(1) of the direction, this planning proposal requests the approval of the Planning Secretary (or an officer of the Department nominated by the Secretary) to reduce the reservation of land for public purposes.
+5.2 Reserving Land To facilitate the Consistent for Public Purposes provision of public services and facilities and the removal of reservations of land for public purposes where the land is no In accordance with 5.2(1) of the direction, this planning proposal requests the approval of the Planning Secretary (or an officer of the Department nominated by the Secretary) to reduce the reservation of land for public purposes.

+Ministerial Direction Aim of the Direction Consistency and Implications longer required for acquisition.
 6.1 Residential To encourage a Consistent.
-Zones variety and choice of housing types, to make efficient use of existing infrastructure The planning proposal facilitates an opportunity for a small amount of housing diversity on the site, through the reclassification of community to operational land and the rezoning of a portion of the land to the R2 Low Density Residential zone. and services ar and services and to minimise the The planning proposal will have no significant impacts on housing choice, infrastructure and services or the environment and therefore the
+Zones variety and choice of housing types, to make efficient use of existing infrastructure and services and to minimise the impact of residential development on the environment and resource lands.
+The planning proposal facilitates an opportunity for a small amount of housing diversity on the site, through the reclassification of community to operational land and the rezoning of a portion of the land to the R2 Low Density Residential zone.
+The planning proposal will have no significant impacts on housing choice, infrastructure and services or the environment and therefore the planning proposal is considered consistent with the direction.